changliu98/AssemblageDocs/docs/source/api_reference.rst

 For Windows
 ~~~~~~~~~~~~~~

-Similar to the Linux worker, you can extend the class `BuildStartegy` to implement your own behavior.
+Similar to the Linux worker, you can extend the class `BuildStrategy` to implement your own behavior.
-Then, provide this class to the `builder` function to `AssmeblageCluster`.
+Then, provide this class to the `builder` function to `AssemblageCluster`.

-Meanwhile, a seperated `StandaloneBuilder` is provided to handle some complex build processes without coordinator,
+Meanwhile, a separated `StandaloneBuilder` is provided to handle some complex build processes without coordinator,
 such as the tasks that require complicated configuration to finish rather than calling `MSBuild`.

 .. code-block:: python

-   class ZLib(BuildStartegy):
+   class ZLib(BuildStrategy):
       def run_build(self, repo, target_dir, build_mode, library, optimization,
                         slnfile, platform, compiler_version):
          cmd = f"cd {target_dir} && cmake  -G \"Visual Studio 16 2019\" -A x64 -DCMAKE_BUILD_TYPE=Release ."
-         out, err, ret = BuildStartegy.cmd_with_output(cmd, 600, platform)
+         out, err, ret = BuildStrategy.cmd_with_output(cmd, 600, platform)
          if ret != 0:
                return out, err, ret
          cmd = f"cd {target_dir} && cmake --build . --config Release"
-         return BuildStartegy.cmd_with_output(cmd, 600, platform)
+         return BuildStrategy.cmd_with_output(cmd, 600, platform)

       def is_valid_binary(self, binary_path):
          if binary_path.endswith(".pdb") or binary_path.endswith(".dll"):